 Cloud computing supports sustainability by promoting efficient energy use and reducing the carbon footprint of IT operations.
 Major cloud providers operate energy-efficient data centers, utilizing advanced cooling techniques and renewable energy sources.

-Cloud service providers can experience outages or technical issues that lead to downtime, impacting business operations.
+Cloud service providers can experience outages or technical issues.
 While they typically guarantee high uptime through Service Level Agreements (SLAs), no system is completely immune to failures.
 Even brief outages can have serious consequences for businesses that rely on 24/7 availability.

 When organizations move their infrastructure to the cloud, they give up some control over their systems.
 Cloud providers manage hardware and software updates, which limits customization and direct intervention by internal IT teams.